 The government introduced the Pupil Premium in April 2011.
 This funding has been allocated to pupils who are looked after by the local authority, those who have been eligible for free school meals at any point in the last six years (also known as Ever 6 FSM) and for children whose parents are currently serving in the armed forces.

-This grant, which is additional to main school funding, is seen by the government as the best way to address the current underlying inequalities between children from more deprived backgrounds and their wealthier peers to ensure that they do not fall behind their peers.
+This grant, which is additional to main school funding, is seen as the best way to address the current underlying inequalities between children from more deprived backgrounds and their wealthier peers to ensure that they do not fall behind their peers.

 The aim is to ‘close the gap’ between pupils from different backgrounds.